-Maybe you’re in the middle of planning a trip to Bolivia?
+Maybe you’re planning a trip to Bolivia?
 Or, need ideas on where to go, what to see, and how to get into this landlocked nation?

 Bolivia is not for the faint-hearted traveler, filled with astronomic altitudes and prominent landscapes that will strain your eye-sockets (in a good way) Bolivia is an adventure backpacker’s dream.